Tech500/Heating-System-Monitor/README.md

 ## Overview

-This project utilizes two ESP32 microcontrollers communicating via ESP-NOW protocol to detect and log heating system activity.
+This project utilizes three ESP32 microcontrollers communicating via ESP-NOW protocol; one to detect sound and  one for outside tempture and and one to consoildate communications, plus logging heating system activity.
 The system operates independently of the heating system's internal controls, making it a non-intrusive monitoring solution.
+Optional hardware on Master; MCP9808 temperature sensor with alert pin, MLX90614 Infrared temperature sensor --have switched from temperature sensing to sound detection for sound of blower starting and stopping.
+Outside ESP32, Slave; one BME280 used for sensing temperature.
+Second ESP32 is used for blower sound detection --with DSP bandpass filtering allowing blower sound frequency range to pass.

 ## Features

 - **Wireless Monitoring**: Employs ESP-NOW for efficient, low-latency communication between devices.
 - **Non-Invasive Setup**: Monitors heating activity without requiring direct integration with the heating system.
-- **Data Logging**: Records heating events to a Google Sheets spreadsheet for easy access and analysis.
+- **Data Logging**: Records heating events to a Google Sheets spreadsheet and local LittleFS for easy access and analysis.
+Built-in FTP for viewing ESP32 log file.
 - **Visual Indicators**: Includes LED indicators to display system status and activity.

 ## Components